zitadel/zitadel/docs/docs/examples/login/nextjs-b2b.md

 Then on the project detail page click on new application and enter a name for this app.
 Let's call this one `portal-web`.
-Select `Web`, continue, `PKCE`, then enter `http://localhost:3000/api/auth/callback/zitadel` for the redirect, and `http://localhost:3000` for the post redirect.
+Select `Web`, continue, `CODE`, then enter `http://localhost:3000/api/auth/callback/zitadel` for the redirect, and `http://localhost:3000` for the post redirect.
 Then press on `create`.
+As the requests from your application to ZITADEL are made on NextJS serverside, you can safely select `CODE`.
+This makes sure you still get a secret which is then used in combination with PKCE.
+Note that the secret never gets exposed on the browser and is kept in a confidential environment.

 Copy the "Resource Id" of the project `Portal` as you will need this in your environment configuration file later.